Steve Jones (runner): Biography

 In 1986, he won a bronze medal in the 10,000 m at the Commonwealth Games.
 In the European Championships shortly after, he once again competed in the marathon.
 Leading from the start and breaking away from the pack, Jones ran a brilliant race up to the 20-mile mark.
 At that point he was leading by over two minutes and on schedule for another world record.
 However, he then "hit the wall" and suffered terribly in the final six miles.
 He slowed to a virtual shuffle, but refused to quit as he watched other competitors catch and pass him.
 Two years later, in the 1988 New York City Marathon, Jones won by over three minutes with a time of 2:08:20.

-He was the first Welsh athlete to appear on the cover of the prestigious running magazine Running Times.
+He was the first Welsh athlete to appear on the cover of the running magazine Running Times.

 Jones was appointed a Member of the Order of the British Empire (MBE) in the 2019 Birthday Honours for services to sport.

+September 2025 a steel statue of Jones was unveiled outside Ebbw Vale Leisure Centre.